outofcoffee/imposter/README.md

 ### Features

 * Basic Salesforce mock implementation.
-* Supports non-persistent SObject creation.
+* Non-persistent SObject creation.
-* Supports non-persistent SObject update.
+* Non-persistent SObject update.
-* Supports SObject retrieval by ID.
+* SObject retrieval by ID.
-* Supports dummy SOQL queries.
+* Dummy SOQL queries.

 **Note:** Clients interacting with this plugin usually requires TLS/SSL to be enabled.
 Ensure that you use an _https://_ scheme for accessing the mock server.